 Joseph is an Assistant Regional Director in the SEC’s New York Regional Office’s Investment Adviser/Investment Company examination program.
 Joseph started his career with the New York Regional Office as a Securities Compliance Examiner in 1986.
 Joseph was promoted to Branch Chief in 1990 and promoted to his current role in 1994.
 Joseph has supervised numerous examinations that have led to significant enforcement cases of investment advisers and investment companies.
 In June of 2014 Joseph was awarded the SEC’s Distinguished Service Award.
 This is the Commission’s highest honor and recognizes Joseph’s lifetime of major contributions to the work of the Commission.
 Joseph is a graduate of Hofstra University.

-Barry P. Barbash is a co-head of the firm’s Asset Management Group and has been a practitioner in the asset management area for over 35 years.
-He combines deep private practice experience with extensive knowledge of the regulation of the asset management business, having, among other things, served from September 1993 until October 1998, as the Director of the Securities and Exchange Commission’s Division of Investment Management.
+Barry P. Barbash is the senior member of the firm's Asset Management Group and has been a practitioner in the asset management area for over 40 years.
+He combines deep private practice experience with extensive knowledge of the regulation of the asset management business, having, among other things, served from September 1993 until October 1998, as the Director of the Securities and Exchange Commission's Division of Investment Management.

 Mr. Barbash received a JD from Cornell Law School in 1978, and an AB (summa cum laude) from Bowdoin College in 1975.